WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 This algorithm also accepts an `allResponseHeaders` flag, which insists that there are no non-significant response header fields in the exchange.

-1. Let `originalExchange` be the `Signature` header field's exchange.
+1. Let `originalExchange` be the signature's exchange.
 1. Let `exchange` be the significant parts ({{significant-parts}}) of `originalExchange`.
 If `originalExchange` has no significant parts, then return "invalid".
 1. If `allResponseHeaders` is set and the response headers fields in `originalExchange` are a proper superset of the response header fields in `exchange`, then return "invalid".
-1. If an error is thrown while parsing the `Signature` header as the dictionary described in {{signature-header}}  ({{!I-D.ietf-httpbis-header-structure}}, section 4.7.1), return "invalid".
 1. Let:
+   * `signature` be the signature (binary content in the parameterised value's "sig" parameter).
-   * `certUrl` be the header's "certUrl" member, if any
+   * `certUrl` be the signature's "certUrl" parameter, if any.
-   * `certSha256` be the header's "certSha256" member, if any
+   * `certSha256` be the signature's "certSha256" parameter, if any.
-   * `ed25519Key` be the header's "ed25519Key" member, if any
+   * `ed25519Key` be the signature's "ed25519Key" parameter, if any.
-   * `date` be the header's "date" member, interpreted as a Unix time
+   * `date` be the signature's "date" parameter, interpreted as a Unix time.
-   * `expires` be the header's "expires" member, interpreted as a Unix time
+   * `expires` be the signature's "expires" parameter, interpreted as a Unix time.
-   * `signature` be the header's "sig" member
 1. Set `publicKey` and `signing-alg` depending on which key fields are present:
    1. If `certUrl` is present:
       1. Let `certificate-chain` be the result of fetching ({{FETCH}}) `certUrl`